 Have you ever had to search for criminal records of someone you know?
 Was it a difficult process?
-Did you search online or did you make a phone call to the courthouse? was the information you recieved correct?
+Did you search online or did you make a phone call to the courthouse?
+Was the information you received correct?
 There are many reasons that folks search for criminal records and backgrounds, and your account might help other people that are in the same situation.

 Click here to share your story

 On a Federal level, the FBI has a list of the Ten Most Wanted Criminals.
 In Waller County, the Sheriff has a list of most wanted criminals, too.